 The revenue losses to local governments are also shown for the sales tax and the property tax.
 Property taxes are local taxes, and the legislative exemptions or preferential provisions do not constitute state tax expenditures.
 Nonetheless, they impact state finances because local tax exemptions reduce property tax allocations to schools.
 Under school finance law, the state is generally required to provide the difference in funding between local property tax allocations and school districts' revenue limits.
 Consequently, each dollar of property tax revenue foregone by schools results in additional state funding through the school apportionment process.
-Passage of Proposition 98 in November 1988 further impacts state school financing by establishing minimum funding levels for public schools and community colleges, based on both property taxes and state funding under what are known as the Test 2 and 3 formulas.
+Passage of Proposition 98 in November 1988 created an additional link between property taxes and state operations.
+The Proposition 98 minimum funding guarantee is determined each year according to a particular test-Test 1, Test 2, or Test 3-based on specified economic and fiscal circumstances in a given year.
+Under the Test 2 and Test 3 formulas, the minimum funding level is affected by the level change in property taxes.
 However, under Test 1, property taxes allocated to schools and community colleges are not part of the guaranteed funding level.

-Local government revenue losses from identifiable property tax exemptions are estimated to be in excess of \$100 million, while losses from sales tax expenditures are estimated to be in the range of \$11 billion.
+Local government revenue losses from identifiable property tax exemptions are estimated to be in excess of \$100 million, while losses from sales tax expenditures are estimated to be in the range of \$10 billion.